vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 # Motivation

-When we use Composition API in the component setup, effects will be collected and bound to the current instance, when the instance get unmounted, this effects will be disposed automatically which I think it's very awesome and convenient.
+When we use Composition API in the component setup, effects will be collected and bound to the current instance.
+When the instance get unmounted, effects will be disposed automatically.
+I think it's a very awesome and convenient feature.

 However,  when we are using them out side of components or as a standalone package, it's not that ease.
 For example, this would be how we might need to do for disposing the effects of `computed` & `watch`